Bay Model Visitors Center

 2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

 Insiders Tip: Although the address for the Bay Model Visitors Center is on Bridgeway, the building itself is actually located on Marinship Way, which splits off of Bridgeway and runs down a small hill to the building.
-The satellite photo below shows the huge complex (including the new solar panels on the roof!), and the map shows how Bridgeway and Marinship Way intersect.
-Once you’re on Marinship Way signs will lead you to the parking lot for the Bay Model.
+The satellite photo at the bottom of this page shows the huge complex (including the new solar panels on the roof!), and the map shows how Bridgeway and Marinship Way intersect.

-Insiders Tip: The street in front of the Bay Model was changed in 2015 so that you can access the parking lot from either direction, but you can only exit the Bay Model by turning south (turn left as you exit the parking lot).
-The old two-way traffic is no longer allowed.
+Insiders Tip: The street in front of the Bay Model was changed in 2015 so that you can access the parking lot from either direction, but you can only exit the Bay Model by turning south (turn left and go through the narrow parking lot as you exit the main parking area).
 Your route coming to the Bay Model is unchanged.
-Once you turn left on the street that runs between Bridgeway (which is elevated about 15 feet above the Model on a hillside) and the main buildings.
-Follow the road and it will lead you up a short incline that will lead you to an intersection with Bridgeway with a stoplight that will allow you to turn either north or south on Bridgeway.

 Click here to read how the Army Corps of Engineers created the Bay Model to save us from a scheme worthy of a Bond Villain!